About

 Reviews

 The reviews on Driving Spirit are very much my opinion.
-They are always based on at least a day behind the wheel, usually more, and I always strive to be fair.
+They are most often based on at least a day behind the wheel, and usually more, but if it’s less then I will say so.
+I have no axes to grind with particular manufacturers and I always strive to be fair.

 The scoring system rates each car on five main categories: